cpC242-PS574/C242-PS574-HealthAlert-/README.md

 To deploy the backend, you can use platforms like Google Cloud Run.
 Ensure your environment variables and cloud services are properly configured for production.

+## Downloadble APP

+To access the app, you can download the app from the link provided.
+[HealthAlert APP](https://drive.google.com/file/d/1iO54bYQ0eoQZTvWS20C9Us-QVPrrU6E5/view?usp=drive_link).